lbradesko/lbradesko.github.io/_posts/2018-08-04-lbradesko-blog-started.md

 * `blur = 12`
 * `color = #3C000000`

 In theory the `blur` could be re-created with the custom set of XML shapes, but this would take unreasonably big amount of time.

 Better approach is to first generate the `9-patch` image using [online generator](http://inloop.github.io/shadow4android/), and copy it to `drawable/shadow.9.png`

-Create the `drawable/custom_shadow.xml` which consists of the image and a custom background:
+Then create the `drawable/custom_shadow.xml` which consists of the image and a custom background:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>